jamesgorrie/next-global-data/README.md

 - env vars?
 Can’t find a way
 - memory vars?
 Can’t find a shared memory scope
 - publicRuntimeConfig in next.config? not async, can set the promises at a server level, but we still then set the overhead on the client
 - setConfig publicRuntimeConfig?
-This works and makes the data available on the server, but not the client
+This works and makes the data available on the server, but not the client.
+[But, 🤷](https://github.com/vercel/next.js/issues/17354#issuecomment-699695343)
 - files? available via server.fs.write and client.module.import)

 Winners?